uol-library/rdl-handbook/pages/repository-guide/choosing-a-repository.md

 permalink: /repository-guide/choosing-a-repository/
 ---

+You have several choices when it is time to deposit your data.
+Which repository you decide to use will be informed by who your funder is, what they require, and the reputation of the repository.

+For information about choosing a repository for Open Research data, please see our [Open Research section]({{ site.baseurl }}{% link pages/open-research/choosing-repository.md %})

+If your funder has specified a particular repository, then you should deposit your data with the recommended service.
+The [SHERPA JULIET database](https://v2.sherpa.ac.uk/juliet/){:target="_blank"} provides a summary of the data archiving policies of several funders.

+Deposit your data in our [Research Data Leeds repository]({{ site.baseurl }}{% link pages/repository-guide/deposit-with-leeds.md %}) if your research is funded by any of the UK Research Councils, Wellcome Trust, CRUK or Horizon 2020, and they have not specified another repository.
+If you have data which cannot be shared openly, deposit it in [RADAR]({{ site.baseurl }}{% link pages/repository-guide/radar.md %}).

 ## Is your data already in another repository?

-If your data is already available in the UK Data Service, there is no need to deposit it again with the Research Data Leeds repository.
+If your data is already available in the [UK Data Service](https://ukdataservice.ac.uk/){:target="_blank"}, there is no need to deposit it again with the Research Data Leeds repository.
 Make sure there is a citation to the data in the UK Data Service in your paper References list.

 ## Repository for code